• New Posts

 Equipment

-Get a set of mixing bowls: I never promised this dessert is a one-bowl creation!
+Mixing bowl set: I never promised this dessert is a one-bowl creation!
 You'll use quite a few of your mixing bowls!
 But really, how hard is it to wash a few bowls?
 Not hard at all.
 I love this set of microwave-safe mixing bowls with lids!
 There is lemonade gelatin to make, cream to whip, and butter to melt!
 You won't regret it.

 Pie plate: The filling fits in a 10-inch pie plate or tin, or make a 9-inch pie and have a few spoonsful of filling leftover.